m-Powered/Kubernetes-Minikube-Documentation/README.md

 Here is a :movie_camera: <a href="https://vimeo.com/580934725" target="_blank">Video</a> that shows you the steps.

-# Set Up a Compute-to-Data Environment with remote Minikube
+# Set Up a Compute-to-Data Environment with remote Minikube and an SSH bridge :closed_lock_with_key: for improved security

 Reference: https://docs.oceanprotocol.com/tutorials/compute-to-data/

 ## Requirements

 - functioning internet-accessable provider (ours was https://provider.mpowered.io)
-- machine capable of running compute (we used a machine with 8 CPUs, 16 GB Ram, and 100GB SSD and fast internet connection)
+- machine capable of running compute (we used a machine with 8 CPUs, 16 GB Ram, 100GB SSD and fast internet connection)
 - Ubuntu 20.04
 - SSH bridge (explained later)